 OHA/ODE Recommendation(s) Response: Describe how you will ensure continuity of instruction for students who may miss school due to illness.
 Describe how you identify those in your school setting that are disproportionately impacted by communicable disease and which students and families may need differentiated or additional support.
-District Nurse, office staff or school staff identify students and families who may need extra assistance through daily interaction or during phone interaction.
+Office staff or school staff identify students and families who may need extra assistance through daily interaction or during phone interaction.
 Families who identify as having tested positive for COVID-19 are specifically asked if they would like assistance of any kind during their exclusion period.
 They are then referred to our Family Support Coordinator (FSC) who can further identify needs specific to that family.
 Our FSC is able to assist families who may require additional support during their exclusion or recovery period.
 Additional supports include but are not limited to, food support, schoolwork support, COVID-19 test delivery and health services.
-Our District Nurse is bilingual in Spanish to assist those who are native Spanish speakers.
 Describe the process by which the school will implement a differentiated plan for those that are disproportionately impacted, historically underserved or at higher risk of negative impacts or complications related to communicable disease.
-District Nurse, office staff or school staff identify students and families who may need extra assistance through daily interaction or during phone interaction.
+Office staff or school staff identify students and families who may need extra assistance through daily interaction or during phone interaction.
 Families who identify as having tested positive for communicable disease are specifically asked if they would like assistance during their exclusion period and a referral to our Family Support Coordinator (FSC) will be made.
 Our FSC is able to assist families with various social needs during their exclusion period, including but not limited to, food support, schoolwork support and health services.
-RN and FSC will continue to check in with families until they identify as no longer needing additional support.
+The administrator and FSC will continue to check in with families until they identify as no longer needing additional support.
 Describe what support, training or logistics need to be in place to ensure that the named strategies are understood, implemented, and monitored successfully.
 FRSD has hired a full-time Family Support Coordinator to assist families with support needed related to COVID-19, communicable disease, or other restrictable diseases.
-RN, FSC and building administrators are readily available by phone or email to discuss specifics surrounding family support.
+Building administrators and FSC are readily available by phone or email to discuss specifics surrounding family support.